secustor/secustor.github.io/content/blog/renovate_custom_datasources.md

 The results of each stage can be overwritten using [`packageRules`](https://docs.renovatebot.com/configuration-options/#packagerules).

 ## The example
-To walk you through the setup, we use a Dockerfile as an example.
+To walk you through the setup, we will use a Dockerfile as an example.
 In this case, the Consul CLI is installed from the download repositories of Hashicorp.

 ```dockerfile